high protein indian breakfast recipes for weight loss and muscle gain

 Steps:

-3. Finish with fresh coriander and salt.
-Serve with whole wheat roti.
+3. Garnish with coriander.
+Serve hot with 2 whole wheat rotis.

 5. Steamed Sprouts Chaat